Skip to main content Skip to accessibility

 HPV positive: no abnormal cells

 If your sample is HPV positive we also test it for abnormal cervical cells.
 If none are found, your result will say you have HPV, but no abnormal cells.
-We will ask you to come for screening again sooner than usual (your result letter will explain when).
+We will ask you to come sooner than usual for another screening (your result letter will explain when).
 This is so we can check if your immune system has got rid of the HPV (this happens in most cases).

 HPV positive: abnormal cells

 There are several ‘grades’ of abnormal cells as some are more serious than others.
-Your result letter will explain what your results mean.
+The Cytology section below describes this further.
 If you have HPV and any grade of abnormal cervical cells we will refer you for colposcopy.

 Colposcopy is a closer examination of the cervix performed at an out-patient clinic at the hospital.
 A colposcope is like a pair of binoculars on a stand.
 This allows the doctor to see the cervix magnified so they can assess the abnormal cells.
 Sometimes a biopsy or removal of abnormal cells will be performed to help prevent cancer.